intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 ]);
 ```

 Here, the type of `s` is a `Logic Function(Logic signal)`.
-In english, it's a function which given a `Logic signal` will provide a different `Logic`.
+In English, it's a function which given a `Logic signal` will provide a different `Logic`.
 This is our remapping function allowing us to write our procedural code with a single signal as reference (`mask`).
-When ROHD builds the actual logic, it will swap the signal out from under us to implement SSA.
-We can use the result from calling `s` anywhere we could use any other `Logic` for the purposes of generating our `Combinational`.
+When ROHD builds the actual logic, it will swap the signal to implement SSA.
+We can use the result from calling `s` anywhere we could use any other `Logic` (e.g. passed to a another `Module`) for the purposes of generating our `Combinational`.
 Let's take a look at the generated SystemVerilog from ROHD for this block:

 ```SystemVerilog
 always_comb begin